MnemoSemiotic/a-smarter-flashcard/README.md

     * Modify entries that lead to erroneous topics.
 2. Explore NLP strategies to allow for meaningful clustering
     * Stem, Lemmatize, Stopwords
-    * Bag of Words
+    * Count Vector
-    * Word2Vec
+    * TF-IDF Vector
-3. Use Clustering to discern general topics.
+3. Use Clustering to analyze topics within a single subject corpus.
-    * Provide list of “quintessential” cards, most-common words per category.
+    * Provide list of “quintessential” words for each topic, most-common words per category.
     * User chosen categories become target labels.
-4. Predict the category of a new card using chosen target labels.
+4. Apply same Topic modeling to the full pool of cards

 ### *Improvement 1: Provide a simple API for flashcards*
+1. Build topic distribution table
+2. Retrieve flashcard
+3. Update success table for flashcard user

 ### *Improvement 2: Provide an Interface for Card Review*
 1. Swipe Left/Swipe Right simple front end.
 2. Update success/fail.
 3. Discern “Strong” and “Weak” topics.

-### *Improvement 3: Build Questions from Answers*
-1. Generate flash cards from pasted blocks of text.

-### *Improvement 4: Smart Flashcard Delivery*
+### *Improvement 3: Smart Flashcard Delivery*
-1. Incorporate Spaced Repetition.
+1. Incorporate Spaced Repetition and randomness settings into reviews.
-2. Balance mixture of “Weak” and “Strong” topics.
+2. Use similarity metrics to discern “Weak” and “Strong” topics, based on card review successes.
+3. Deliver review cards as a function of spaced repetition, strength, and similarity.